sai-tv/sai-tv.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Student in Energy Science and Engineering
+Candidate in Energy Science and Engineering

 profile:
   align: right